How to Create a Unique Technology Product Marketing Strategy?

-The first step for you is to define or choose the customer segment for which the strategy will be created.
+The first step for you is to define or choose the customer segment, or segments, for which the strategy will be created.

 Why should you begin the thinking process from the customer, and not from the product?
 Well, we briefly touched upon this earlier.
-It is simple.
 Your product can be relevant to various types of companies.
 However, how they perceive the value can vary from one customer to another.

-Customer A needs feature X, whereas customer B benefits more from feature Y. Therefore, you must address these two customer segments with different strategies.
+Customer A needs feature X, whereas customer B benefits more from feature Y of the same product.
+Therefore, you must address these two customer segments with different strategies.

 You can, of course, group customers with similar characteristics and needs into segments to make your work easier.